kevinobee/k8s-gitops/README.md

 ### Using Gitea

-1. Start the local development cluster and then run the `./gitea.sh` script to view the url where Gitea can be accessed locally.
+1. Start the local development cluster containing Argo CD

-    Running the `./gitea.sh` script will setup the `BASE_HOST` and `GITEA_HOST` environment variables used in the following steps.

-1. Login to Gitea and create an empty `k8s-gitops` repository
+1. Login to Gitea at <http://git.example.com> and create an empty `k8s-gitops` repository

 1. Push the repository code to Gitea in the cluster